ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-23 175613](https://github.com/user-attachments/assets/3c3fc66f-d621-4055-845a-ad0dd6111ab6)

-  Chose the deafult installation of the Ubuntu operating system.
+  Choose the default installation of the Ubuntu operating system.

   ![Screenshot 2024-11-23 180151](https://github.com/user-attachments/assets/1330af93-9df2-47b3-9291-d22f8fe02645)

   Set up a user account for Ubuntu.
-    - The installation proccess completed and I was sent to the start up log-in interface.
+    - The installation process completed, and I was sent to the startup log-in interface.

-## Configuring Windows Server 2019 to a Domain
+## Configured Windows Server 2019 to a Domain
-  ### Careating an Active Directory domain
+  ### Created an Active Directory domain
   ![Screenshot 2024-11-23 203245](https://github.com/user-attachments/assets/45fe1317-d947-4a8d-b4df-b8a1901ebf08)

   Used the command line to find my network settings and configuration

   ![Screenshot 2024-11-23 204956](https://github.com/user-attachments/assets/2a54c1ec-087e-428a-8061-018e0a31dedb)

-  Added a static IP addres with the alternate DNS server addres being the same, to allow this host to be promoted to Domain.
+  Added a static IP address with the alternate DNS server address being the same, to allow this host to be promoted to Domain.

   ![Screenshot 2024-11-23 205447](https://github.com/user-attachments/assets/d73e319c-b2fa-4bc4-b2b3-c902f5ff1670)